Building your first Support app - Part 1: Laying the groundwork

 The folder contains an assets and translations folder, plus a manifest.json and README.md file.
 You can add as many files as you need when you're building your app, but for now it's all you need to start building an app.

 Because it's an iframe app, you can host the app in Zendesk Support or on a remote server with any technology stack you want.
-If you're only using client-side technologies like Handlebars and jQuery, as you are here, you can simply host it in Zendesk Support.
+If you're only using client-side technologies, as you are here, you can simply host it in Zendesk Support.

 Everything is in place to start building.
 In the next tutorial, you'll learn more about the HTML file to be iframed into Zendesk Support.
 You'll add a footer, add some stylesheets, and replace the logo to meet the design requirements specified in Planning the app above.
 Get started: Part 2 - Designing the user interface.